A stone cave opens up into a barrel room in Sonoma County, California

 When Gloria Ferrer established her winery in the 1980s, her family had already been making sparkling wines in Spain since the 1870s - but hers was the first sparkling wine house in the Carneros region of Sonoma.

-A variety of tours delve into the important role that Ferrer's winery caves play in their winemaking process, from a basic educational tasting to a private look at why it can take up to 10 years to craft a premium sparkling wine.
-A favorite option is Bubble and Bites, an in-depth, 90-minute tour throughout the winery and cave overlooks, followed by appetizers, still wines, and bubbles.
+A variety of tours delve into the important role that Ferrer’s winery caves play in their winemaking process, from a basic educational tasting to a private look at why it can take up to 10 years to craft a premium sparkling wine.
+A favorite option is the Vineyard Excursion, an in-depth, 90-minute tour throughout the vineyards, followed by a five-course food and wine pairing on the Vista Terrace.

 Heavy, wooden doors have ivy growing above them in Sonoma County